Donnie46/Regex-Tutorial/gist-template.md

 Quantifiers define the number of times a character or group can occur.
 In the email validation regex, we use the following quantifiers:

-- `+`(plus sign): Matches one or more occurences of the preceding element.
+- `+`(plus sign): Matches one or more occurrence of the preceding element.
 It allows the local and domain parts of the email address to have one or more valid characters.
-- `{2,6}` Matches the preceding elemnt between 2 and 6 times (both inclusive).
+- `{2,6}` Matches the preceding element between 2 and 6 times (both inclusive).
 It specifies the length range of the top-level domain (TLD) part of the email address.

 These quantifiers ensure that the username and domain parts of the email address have the required number of characters.